-Nominations for the 2018 Recreation Volunteer Recognition Awards are now closed.
-Details about the 2019 awards will be posted in Spring 2019.
+Nominations for the 2019 Recreation Volunteer Recognition Awards are now closed.
+Winners will be announced at the 2019 Alberta Recreation and Parks Association conference in October.

-Each year up to 4 Albertans are honoured for their dedication and service to the enhancement and development of recreation in the province.
+Each year up to four Albertans are honoured for their dedication and service to the enhancement and development of recreation in the province.

 Alberta has a wide-range of volunteers who help make the province’s recreation and parks’ activities among the best in Canada.

 To recognize these volunteers, the province awards individuals who have - through their commitment and dedication advancing the development of recreation at the community level in Alberta.

-Culture and Tourism annually salutes up to 4 recipients during the Alberta Recreation and Parks Association (ARPA) conference, workshop and awards banquet in October.
+Alberta Culture, Multiculturalism and Status of Women annually salutes recipients during the Alberta Recreation and Parks Association (ARPA) conference, workshop and awards banquet in October.

 The Albertans who are bestowed with the Recreation Volunteer Recognition Award have made outstanding contributions at the community or municipal level through: